 A fascinating book on the history of Africa since its independence from European colonial rule.
 The book was met with varying reviews when it was published in 2005 and is, perhaps now, a little outdated, but it’s a place to start if you’re interested in the more ‘modern’ history of Africa in relation to colonisation and, more importantly, decolonisation.

 In April 1994, the Rwandan government ordered a mass murder of the Tutsi minority by the Hutu majority.
-800 000 people were murdered over three months.
+800,000 people were murdered over three months.
 Young journalist, Philip Gourevitch visited the country, interviewed survivors, those involved in the killings, politicians and the military and wrote this book.
 It’s harrowing and vicious and extremely sad, but his writing is superb.

 An eye-opening book which reveals the African class struggles and how the history of imperialism, neo-colonialism and the bourgeoisie is inextricably linked to it.

-Staying with history, initially, but moving on to some less serious and more joyful books: African story books for kids!
+Staying with history, initially, but moving on to some less serious and more joyful books: African storybooks for kids!
 Here, too, there are loads of great African children’s books, wonderful authors who commit them to paper and fantastic artists to illustrate them.

 27 April 1994, was an incredible day in South Africa’s history – the first democratic election – and South Africans queued – happily – for hours to vote.

-In this sweet story, Thembi goes along with 100-year old Gogo (granny) and we get to experience it through her eyes.
+In this sweet story, Thembi goes along with 100-year-old Gogo (granny) and we get to experience it through her eyes.
 It’s a wonderful story of happiness and community.

 Set in rural Kenya, this is the story of a little girl who just wants to help, but she finds that often her helping has disastrous results.
 A story about community and longing to be a part thereof, with wonderful pictures by Jude Daly.

-The true story of William who, at 14-years old, left school to help on the family land, which was being crippled by drought.
+The true story of William who, at 14 years old, left school to help on the family land, which was being crippled by drought.
 He carried on educating himself, loaning books from the local library.

 After reading a book on energy, he built his own windmill from scrap and brought electricity to his home in rural Malawi.
-One small boy’s big dreams changing his world, a great read.
+One small boy’s big dreams changing his world, is a great read.

 Africa has a rich history of folklore and storytelling.
 Stories are handed down from generation to generation, shared at family gatherings and regaled around the fire.
 This collection from across Africa was chosen by Madiba himself, who said: "It is my wish that the voice of the storyteller may never die in Africa, that all the children of the world may experience the wonder of books."
 Available in paperback, hardcover and audiobook – perfect for the long flight over!

 This series of books is a great way of introducing wildlife to kids.
 The series covers everything: mammals, birds, insects, reptiles and animal tracks.
 It's easy to read, with colour pictures and a habitat bar with information about the animal.
-A child will be able to identify whether the reptile is dangerous, it’s size, when it is active, whether it lays eggs or has babies, what it eats and where it lives.
+A child will be able to identify whether the reptile is dangerous, its size, when it is active, whether it lays eggs or has babies, what it eats and where it lives.

-If you haven’t seen the incredible film adaption of this book, do.
+If you haven’t seen the incredible film adaptation of this book, do.
 Meryl Streep and Robert Redford bring the story alive in this Oscar-winning movie.
 The book, written by Karen Blixen, under her pen name Isak Denisen, is a memoir of her years in Kenya from 1914 to 1931.
 Blixen moved to Kenya with her husband and after they separated, she remained on the farm, managing it herself.
 It’s an incredible tale of love and hardship.

 A memoir of Wainaina, a Kenyan, in which we follow him through his childhood in Nairobi, a failed attempt at studying in South Africa, his travels around Kenya and Uganda and the opening up of his writing career, before returning to Kenya during the post-election violence.
 An entrancing read.